4 Ways Corporate Security Teams Can Better Respond to Rising Crime Rates

 It’s still relatively rare to hear leaders of public companies comment on crime and other social issues.
 However, more corporate officers are openly discussing these problems to promote crime-prevention policies.
 While a corporate security team is not typically in the best position to conduct this sort of engagement, the team can provide valuable insight to the C-suite and other leaders about the problems they’re encountering to raise awareness of the situation and encourage effective solutions.

 4. Collaboration with Police, Local Government, and Industry Organizations

 Some companies targeted by criminals cooperate directly with local police to fight crime, ideally establishing a relationship with local authorities before a problem arises.
 Corporate security teams should also ensure they’re actively engaged with public-private organizations that monitor criminal behavior within their industries, including Infragard and the U.S. national Information Sharing and Analysis Centers (ISACs), to share best practices and learn how others in your industry are handling the threat.
 Other public-private industry-specific working groups – including issues like cargo security and container transportation – can offer security teams a forum for information sharing and analysis to stay ahead of the threat.

 Despite the uncertainty about why crime rates are shifting and how the situation will evolve, many companies are addressing these problems head-on, making adjustments to help ensure their ability to operate effectively and grow moving forward.

-While the shifting crime trends continue to evolve, effective corporate security teams can use this time to increase the time and energy they spend implementing tools and strategies to help protect their people, assets and operations now can help ensure they’re ready to handle the uncertainty.
+While crime trends continue to evolve, effective corporate security teams can use this time to implement tools and strategies to help protect their people, assets and operations — and ensure they’re ready to handle the uncertainty.

 Looking for more ways to lead your corporate security teams through the dynamic threat landscape?
 Take a look at our whitepaper Navigating Corporate Security Through Times of Chaos to see how you can best protect your organization.